 Sony A6300 versus Sony RX100 IV

-The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in February 2016 and June 2015.
+The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in February 2016 and June 2015.
 The A6300 is a mirrorless interchangeable lens camera, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-C (A6300) and an one-inch sensor.
 The A6300 has a resolution of 24 megapixel, whereas the RX100 IV provides 20 MP.

-The physical size and weight of the Sony A6300 and the Sony RX100 IV are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony A6300 and the Sony RX100 IV.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (26 percent) than the Sony A6300.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (26 percent) than the Sony A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens build in, whereas the A6300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6300 and their specifications in the Sony E-Mount Lens Catalog.